-The betweenness centrality can be defined mathematically as follows.
-The closeness centrality for a vertex v, for a given graph G, where the graph can be defined as G≔(V, E) for |V| vertices and |E| edges is defined as lvi ~ (NlogN)(Ni)^β where N is the number of vertices, i is the vertex, and β is defined to be 0.80.
-(Goh).
+The load centrality can be defined mathematically as follows.
+The load centrality for a vertex v is defined as Clv= s,d ∈Vθs,d(v) where θ is the quantity of information that is passed through vertex v and s & d are the set of vertices (Maccari et al.).

-Based on the mathematical formula defined above, the graph depicted in Figure 4, and the implementation of this centrality calculation in the network python library, the node with the highest level of load is node nine with a value of 0.2639 and the node with the lowest level of load is node two with a load centrality value of 0.

 IIE.
 Local Reaching Centrality:

 The local reaching centrality is the measure for a node and its proportion of all other nodes that are reachable in a graph of that particular node.
 This gives a fundamental assumption that all nodes that are reachable for a node are located in some finite distance away (Mones et al.).

-The betweenness centrality can be defined mathematically as follows.
-The closeness centrality for a vertex v, for a given graph G, where the graph can be defined as G≔V, E for V vertices and E edges is defined as CRi=1N-1j=0<di,j< ∞1di,j where d(i,j) is the distance formula and N is the number of vertices in a graph (Mones et al.).
+The local reaching centrality can be defined mathematically as follows.
+The local reaching centrality for a vertex v, for a given graph G, where the graph can be defined as G≔V, E for V vertices and E edges is defined as CRi=1N-1j=0<di,j< ∞1di,j where d(i,j) is the distance formula and N is the number of vertices in a graph (Mones et al.).

-As you can see in the results of the calculation of the graph in Figures 5 and Table 1, the node with the highest reaching is node 8 and the node with the lowest reaching is node 7.
-It is interesting to note that node 7 and node 4 are very removed from the graph as they have a degree of one and they both have the lowest reach rank.

 IIF.
 Harmonic Centrality:

 The harmonic centrality measure is similar to the closeness centrality however it addresses the issues of unreachable nodes.
 The harmonic difference will correct the issues with the average shortest path measure because disconnected nodes can have a potentially misleading value because the average distance could be low if the graph is almost entirely disconnected (Boldi and Vigna).

 The harmonic centrality can be defined mathematically as follows.
 The closeness centrality for a vertex v, for a given graph G, where the graph can be defined as G≔(V, E) for |V| vertices and |E| edges is defined as CHv= dy,x< ∞, y≠x1d(y,x) where d(y,x) is the shortest average distance function (Boldi and Vigna).

-Below is an example of a randomly generated network and the betweenness centrality associated with some of the nodes will be demonstrated.

-The graph depicted in Figure 6 is a simple graph with all of the nodes connected to one another.
-So, it should be expected that the results of calculating the harmonic centrality to be similarly ranked as the closeness centrality ranking.
-In fact, there is an expectation for harmonic centrality to be closely correlated to closeness centrality (Boldi and Vigna).
-As you can see in Table 3, the closeness ranks, and the harmonic ranks are very close together and the nodes typically have the same rank and show a strong correlation as shown in Table 3.

 IIG.
 Page Rank: